-reduced work schedule for the: birth of my child or adoption or foster care placement subject to agreement by th serious health condition of myself, parent, or child when medically necessary; because of a qualifying exigency arising out of the fact that myspouse;sparent is on active duty or call to active duty status in support of a contingent member of the National Guard or Reserves. son or daughter; parent;next of kin of service member with a serious injury or illness. son or daughter; cy operation as a Details of needed reduction in work schedule as follows: I anticipate returning to work at my regular schedule on I realize I may be moved to an alternative position during the period of the family and medical interm work schedule leave.
-I also realize that with foreseeable intermittent or reduced work schedule leave requirements of my health care provider, I may be required to schedule the leave to minimize interrupt district operations. , subject to the While on family and medical leave, I agree to pay my regular contributions to employer sponsored be contributions will be deducted from moneys owed me during the leave period.
-If no monies are owe reimburse the school district by personal check or cash for my contributions.
-I understand that I may the employer-sponsored benefit plans for failure to pay my contribution. d me, Î will I agree to reimburse the school district for any payment of my contributions with deductions from fut to me or the school district may seek reimbursement of payments of my contributions in court. ture monies owed I acknowledge that the above information is true to the best of my knowledge.
-Signed Date
+reduced work schedule for the:

+- birth of my child or adoption or foster care placement subject to agreement by the district; - \\\\\ serious health condition of myself, parent, or child when medically necessary; - because of a qualifying exigency arising out of the fact that my \\\\spouse; \\\\ son or daughter; \\\\parent is on active duty or call to active duty status in support of a contingency operation as a member of the National Guard or Reserves.

+\\\\\ because I am the \\\\ spouse; \\\\ son or daughter; \\\\ parent; \\\\next of kin of a covered service member with a serious injury or illness.

+Details of needed reduction in work schedule as follows:

+I anticipate returning to work at my regular schedule on \\\\\.

+I realize I may be moved to an alternative position during the period of the family and medical intermittent or reduced work schedule leave.
+I also realize that with foreseeable intermittent or reduced work schedule leave, subject to the requirements of my health care provider, I may be required to schedule the leave to minimize interruptions to school district operations.

+While on family and medical leave, I agree to pay my regular contributions to employer sponsored benefit plans.
+My contributions will be deducted from moneys owed me during the leave period.
+If no monies are owed me, I will reimburse the school district by personal check or cash for my contributions.
+I understand that I may be dropped from the employer-sponsored benefit plans for failure to pay my contribution.

+I agree to reimburse the school district for any payment of my contributions with deductions from future monies owed to me or the school district may seek reimbursement of payments of my contributions in court.

+I acknowledge that the above information is true to the best of my knowledge.

+Signed
-A. School district notice.

-- 1. The school district will post the notice in Exhibit 409.3E1 regarding family and medical leave. - 2.
+- A. School district notice. - 1.
+The school district will post the notice in Exhibit 409.3E1 regarding family and medical leave. - 2.
 Information on the Family and Medical Leave Act and the board policy on family and medical leave, including leave provisions and employee obligations will be provided annually.
 The information will be in the employee handbook. - 3.
 When an employee requests family and medical leave, the school district will provide the employee with information listing the employee's obligations and requirements.
-Such information will include: - a. a statement clarifying whether the leave qualifies as family and medical leave and will, therefore, be credited to the employee's annual 12-week entitlement or 26 week entitlement depending on the purpose of the leave: - b. a reminder that employees requesting family and medical leave for their serious health condition or for that of an immediate family member must furnish medical certification of the serious health condition and the consequences for failing to do so or proof of call to active duty in the case of military family and medical leave; - c. an explanation of the employee's right to substitute paid leave for family and medical leave including a description of when the school district requires substitution of paid leave and the conditions related to the substitution; and - d. a statement notifying employees that they must pay and must make arrangements for paying any premium or other payments to maintain health or other benefits.

-B. Eligible employees.
+Such information will include: - a. a statement clarifying whether the leave qualifies as family and medical leave and will, therefore, be credited to the employee's annual 12-week entitlement or 26 week entitlement depending on the purpose of the leave; - b. a reminder that employees requesting family and medical leave for their serious health condition or for that of an immediate family member must furnish medical certification of the serious health condition and the consequences for failing to do so or proof of call to active duty in the case of military family and medical leave; - c. an explanation of the employee's right to substitute paid leave for family and medical leave including a description of when the school district requires substitution of paid leave and the conditions related to the substitution; and - d. a statement notifying employees that they must pay and must make arrangements for paying any premium or other payments to maintain health or other benefits. - B. Eligible employees.